geanderson-ai/hypercore-agents/README.md

 # HYPERCORE
 ### Runtime de Agentes de IA em Rust – Seguro, Rápido e Pronto para Produção

+## Updated Overview

+This project now includes a native Rust extension, a runner binary, and a Python shim for easy integration.
+The workspace is organized into multiple crates: `hypercore-native`, `hypercore-runner`, `hypercore-python-shim`, and example scripts.

 ```
  _   _                       _____
 | | | |                     /  __ \